-This is a guest post contributed to us by our friends at MW2 Consulting.
+This is a guest post contributed to us by MW2 Consulting.

 The latest major version of Magento was released close to two years ago.
 However, a certain portion of ecommerce websites still haven’t migrated to Magento 2.
 In many ways, this is easy to understand.
 After all, Magento 2 is vastly different from Magento 1, which creates a number of potential issues.
 Even though this ecommerce platform is among the most capable ones, this is also its weakness.
 Migrating to Magento 2 often poses an inconvenience along with added expenses.
 However, this shouldn’t be the case if this process is meticulously planned.

 Allow us to resolve any doubts if you are wondering when is the best time to make this leap.
 Initially, Magento advised that the end of life date is in November 2018.
 But as they received quite a bit of backlash, they have since amended their statement to say: "Magento 1 has been and will continue to be supported for the foreseeable future.
 We are committing to a minimum 18-month notice before we make any changes to our support levels.”

 Although this seemingly takes the pressure off, we're now in a position where the end of life could be announced with just 18 months notice.
 To avoid any unnecessary hassle, you should start preparing your online store as soon as possible.
 You don't want to rush into this process and you also want plenty of time to test-drive the new platform to iron out any issues.

 In an effort to help you to prepare for migrating to Magento 2, we will now present you with an overview of this process.
 Hopefully, this will help you to avoid common mistakes.

 Try to think about this process as moving into a new home.
 As you know, this is when you deal with your valuables and decide whether they are worth keeping.
 The same principle applies to your ecommerce website.
 This is the best time to re-think whether you have any use of specific products, categories, and pages, among other things.

 Here's what needs to be done before entering this process: